ucphhpc/jupyter_service/README.rst

     docker stack ls
     docker service ls

-The ``stack`` command should return that the jupyter-service stacks is running with 2 services, i.e. the jupyterhub and image-updater service.
+The ``stack`` command should return that the jupyter-service stacks is running with 4 services, i.e. the jupyterhub, the proxy, the volume-remove, and image-updater services.
-Beyond that, the ``services`` call should return the 2 individual services are preparing/running.